Escort Evolutionary Game Theory: Introduction

 \section{Introduction}

 Recent interest in generalized entropies and approaches to information theory include evolutionary algorithms using new selection mechanisms, such as generalized exponential distributions in place of Boltzmann distributions\cite{Dukkipati04, Dukkipati05} and the use of generalized logarithms and information measures in dynamical systems\cite{Martinez08}, statistical physics\cite{Tsallis88}, information theory \cite{Borland98}, \cite{Naudts02, Naudts04, Naudts08}, and complex network theory\cite{Turner07}.
-This paper brings these generalizations to evolutionary dynamics, yielding generalizations of the replicator equation and the orthogonal projection dynamic, deeping the connection of the replicator equation and the relationship with information theory.
+This paper brings these generalizations to evolutionary dynamics, yielding a class of dynamics containing the replicator dynamic and the orthogonal projection dynamic.

-Information geometry yields fundamental connections between evolutionary stability and information theory, generating the replicator equation from information divergences\cite{Harper09_ig_egt}.
-Statistical thermodynamics describes generalized information divergences, such as the Tsallis divergence, using escort functions \cite{Naudts08}.
+Information-theoretic approaches have produced models of adpated behavior similar to, and more general than, the replicator equation in certain ways.\cite{Sato05} Information geometry yields fundamental connections between evolutionary stability and information theory, generating the replicator equation from information divergences as gradient dynamics\cite{Amari95}.
+Statistical thermodynamics describes generalized information divergences\cite{Naudts08} which this paper uses to generate analogs of the replicator dynamic.
 Lyapunov functions are constructed from generalized information divergences.
-Generalizations of Fisher's fundamental theorem and Kimura's maximal principle are formulated.

-The motivation for these constructions comes from the fact that while Fisher information and the Kullback-Liebler divergences have nice uniqueness properties, they are not the only way to measure information.
+The motivation for these constructions comes from the fact that while Fisher information and the Kullback-Liebler divergences have nice uniqueness properties in some settings, they are not the only way to measure information.
 Many other divergences have been studied in other contexts and a natural question is to ask what differences arise in models of natural selection that measure information differently.

-Using alternative logarithms allows the generalization to a large class of divergences and produces new evolutionary dynamics following the framework established in \cite{Harper09_ig_egt}.
+The methods in this work yield several interesting specific examples that handle non-linear fitness landscapes, compute integrals of motion, and tightly summarize known results for the replicator and projection dynamics, including a single formula for the Lyapunov functions that manages to capture the Euclidean distance and the Kullback-Lieber information divergence, and many others between.